 Kenya

 Geeta joined Rotary in 1997.
 Her roles have included Rotary coordinator, chair of the Health Major Gifts Initiative and of the Joint Committee on Partnerships, member of the Major Gifts Initiative Oversight Team and the Rotary Institute Host Organizing Committee, RI training leader, lead facilitator at the Regional Leaders Training Institute, and RI president's representative.
-She was also the only female governor of District 9200 before it was divided into Districts 9211 and 9212 in 2012-13.
-She also served as her district's coordinator of the Kick Polio Out of Africa Campaign.
+She was the only female governor of District 9200 before it was divided into Districts 9211 and 9212 in 2012-13.
+She also served as her district's coordinator for the Kick Polio Out of Africa Campaign.

 Geeta is passionate about initiatives that help women and improve education.
 She was a charter member of Lohana Ladies Circle, a women's club dedicated to community service, social welfare, and cultural heritage.
 She's also helping lead a Rotary literacy initiative in Kenya and the region.
-She has volunteered as a first responder during national crises, including in post-election violence and after terrorist attacks.
+She has volunteered as a first responder during national crises, including in post-election violence after terrorist attacks.
 She has led teams of Rotarians to collaborate and coordinate initiatives with organizations such as the Red Cross, the United Nations, and community-based institutions.
 In recognition of her humanitarian work, Geeta was awarded an honorary doctorate of humanities in 2019.

 Geeta has been honored with the Service Above Self Award.
 She and her spouse, Kaushik — who served as governor of District 9200 in 2008-09 — are Rotary Foundation Major Donors and Benefactors, as well as Bequest Society and Arch Klumph Society members.